How Water Affects Organic Farming Certification

 You may have seen water marketed as, "natural" or as having come from, "organic land" and some companies have even tried to market their bottled water brands as "organic" water.
-However, legally, NOP says that water products, with very few exceptions, cannot be certified organic.
+Legally, NOP says that water products, with very few exceptions, cannot be certified organic.

 Hopefully, safe water in products is a standard goal for all organic producers and handlers.
 That said, there are set rules in place to make sure producers and handlers are the using safest water possible when manufacturing products.